 - Industry Driven Programs - The OECD Guidance encourages participation in industry-driven programs to establish an industry-wide system of controls and transparency over the mineral supply chain including either a chain of custody or a traceability system.
 As outlined in the OECD Guidance.
-Lear supports an industry initiative that validates smelters' or refiners' ("SORs") due diligence activities.
-The industry initiative is the Responsible Minerals Initiative® ("RMI"®) of the Responsible Business Alliance (RBA®), formerly the Conflict-Free Sourcing Initiative® (CFSI®) of Electronic Industry Citizenship Coalition (EICC®) and the Global e-Sustainability Initiative (GeSi®).
-Lear is recognized in RMI under company member code "LEAR."

-- RMI validates SORs due diligence activities through its Responsible Minerals Assurance Process ("RMAP"), formerly the Conflict-Free Smelter Program ("CFSP").
+Lear supports an industry initiative that validates smelters' or refiners' ("SORs") due diligence activities, such as the Responsible Minerals Initiative® ("RMI"®) of the Responsible Business Alliance (RBA®).
+Lear is recognized in RMI under company member code "LEAR." - RMI validates SORs due diligence activities through its Responsible Minerals Assurance Process ("RMAP").
 The RMAP uses an independent third-party assessment of SOR management systems and sourcing practices to validate conformance with RMAP audit standards and current global standards and alignment with OECD due diligence measures on sourcing of conflict-free materials.
 Companies can then use this information to assess and make informed choices concerning their supply chains.
 The audit standards were developed according to global frameworks including the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the Dodd-Frank Act.
-The RMAP Gold Standard is cross-recognized by the London Bullion Market Association (LBMA) and the Responsible Jewellery Council (RJC) third party gold refiner audits. - Lear actively participates in the Automotive Industry Action Group ("AIAG"), an automotive industry group whose members include original equipment manufacturers ("OEM") and "Tier" suppliers.
+The RMAP Gold Standard is cross-recognized by

+- the London Bullion Market Association (LBMA) and the Responsible Jewellery Council (RJC) third party gold refiner audits. - Lear actively participates in the Automotive Industry Action Group ("AIAG"), an automotive industry group whose members include original equipment manufacturers ("OEM") and "Tier" suppliers.
 Lear participates in periodic meetings and coordinates with AIAG through the Responsible Materials Work Group ("RMWG"), which was established to prepare suppliers for reporting that will enable compliance with provisions of the Conflict Minerals Rule.
 The RMWG created different sub groups to support specific initiatives to develop tools and resources to assist companies and their supply chain in the reporting processes.
-Lear joined the Smelter Engagement Team ("SET"), Information Sharing, Industry Best Practices and Global Requirements & Minerals Sensing sub groups of the RMWG.
+Lear joined the Smelter Engagement Team ("SET"), Information Sharing, Industry Best Practices and Global Requirements & Minerals Sensing subgroups of the RMWG.
 Lear also participates in the RMI's SET.
 The SETs conduct research and outreach encouraging SORs to participate in the RMI which supports the validation of SORs management systems and due diligence process.
 Validation through the RMI evaluates chain of custody and/or traceability of the minerals from the mine to the SORs.
 This is the primary methodology for downstream suppliers (such as Lear) to have influence on the upstream supply base (such as the smelters and refiners).